On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class: Introduction

 The aim of our article is to establish analogous results for {\em vector} ODEs $\cE$ of order $n+1 \geq 3$:

 where $\bu$ is an $\R^m$-valued function of $t$ (for $m \ge 2$), and $\bu_{k}$ is its $k$-th derivative.
-More precisely, we consider and completely resolve the classification problem (up to local contact equivalence) for submaximally symmetric vector ODEs \eqref{ODE} of order $\ge 3$ of {\sl C-class} \cite{Cartan1938,CDT2020} (see below for motivation).
+More precisely, we consider and completely resolve the classification problem (up to local contact equivalence) for submaximally symmetric vector ODEs \eqref{ODE} of order $\ge 3$ of {\em C-class} \cite{CDT2020, Cartan1938} (see below for motivation).
 Note that by the Lie--B\"{a}cklund theorem, contact-equivalence agrees with point-equivalence for vector ODEs.

-For vector ODEs \eqref{ODE} of order $n+1 \ge 3$, the maximal and submaximal symmetry dimensions are:
+For vector ODEs \eqref{ODE} of order $n+1 \ge 3$, the maximal and submaximal symmetry dimensions are

 with the latter established in our earlier work \cite{KT2021}, along with numerous other symmetry gap results.
-The trivial vector ODE $\bu_{n+1} = \mathbf{0}$ is locally uniquely maximally symmetric -- see for example \cite[Cor 2.8]{KT2021}.
+The trivial vector ODE $\bu_{n+1} = \mathbf{0}$ is locally uniquely maximally symmetric -- see for example \cite[Corollary~2.8]{KT2021}.
 Examples of some submaximally symmetric vector ODEs were given in \cite[Table 8]{KT2021}, but no definitive classification lists for the submaximal strata were asserted.
 This is a focus of our current article.

-Following Cartan \cite{Cartan1938} (see also \cite{Bryant1991,Grossman2000,CDT2020}), a class of vector ODE \eqref{ODE} of order $\ge 3$ is said to be a {\sl C-class} if it is invariant under all contact transformations, and all (contact) differential invariants of any ODE in this class are {\em first integrals} of that ODE.
+Following Cartan \cite{Cartan1938} (see also \cite{Bryant1991,CDT2020,Grossman2000}), a class of vector ODE \eqref{ODE} of order $\ge 3$ is said to be a {\em C-class} if it is invariant under all contact transformations, and all (contact) differential invariants of any ODE in this class are {\em first integrals} of that ODE.
 Hence, generic C-class equations (having sufficiently many functionally independent first integrals) can be solved using these invariants.
-In \cite[Thms 4.1 \& 4.2]{CDT2020}, the C-class was characterized by the vanishing of the {\sl generalized Wilczynski invariants}.
-These are a subset of the fundamental (relative) invariants, which additionally consist of {\sl C-class invariants} (in the terminology of \cite{KT2021}).
+In \cite[Theorem~4.1 and~4.2]{CDT2020}, the C-class was characterized by the vanishing of the {\em $($generalized$)$ Wilczynski invariants}.
+(This vanishing also leads to the existence of geometric structures on ODE solution spaces, which has been an important recent theme \cite{CDT2013, DT2006, GN2009, GN2010, Krynski2016}.)
+The Wilczynski invariants are a subset of the fundamental (relative) invariants (see Section~\ref{S: C-class}), which additionally consist of {\em C-class invariants} (in the terminology of \cite{KT2021}).

-We note from \cite[Tables 8 \& 10]{KT2021} that a vector ODE realizing $\fS$ given in \eqref{E:MS} is either a 3rd order ODE pair of C-class (i.e.\ $(n,m) = (2,2)$) or it is of {\sl Wilczynski type} (i.e.\ an ODE with all C-class invariants vanishing identically).
+We note from \cite[Tables 8 and~10]{KT2021} that a vector ODE realizing $\fS$ given in \eqref{E:MS} is either a~3rd order ODE pair, i.e., $(n,m) = (2,2)$, of C-class or it is of {\em Wilczynski type} (i.e., an ODE with all C-class invariants vanishing identically).
 We will prove the following generalization of Lie's result above for vector ODEs: